Row erupts over EADS/BAE merger ratio

 They said EADS and BAE were discussing valuing EADS at more than the 60 percent originally announced, pushing the ratio to potentially 63:37 or even 65:35.

-"The ratio could be changed up to 3 percentage points in favor of EADS," one EADS adviser told Reuters.
+"The ratio could be changed up to 3 percentage points in favour of EADS," one EADS adviser told Reuters.

 EADS and BAE issued a denial: "The joint announcement published on 12 September outlining the 60-40 shareholder split is the only valid statement on this subject".